Proven-Paradox/shaper-system/Modules/Summoning.md

 Range: Medium
 Targets: 1 ally
 Summoner MP Cost: 2 MP
-The Support ally heals the target an amount equal to twice its Efficacy and loses that much HP.
+The Support Ally heals the target an amount equal to twice its Efficacy and loses that much HP.
 This cannot be done on the same turn where Jolt or Soothe has already been used.

 ***